james-hu/sf-streaming-sns-bridge/README.md

 This application listens for Salesforce Streaming Events and forwards all messages to AWS SNS topics.

+It is also available as an NPM package so that you can just import `Bridge` and wrap it with your own UI if desired.
+See "How to use it in your code" section below for details.

 Main features are:

 * All [kinds of events](https://developer.salesforce.com/docs/atlas.en-us.api_streaming.meta/api_streaming/terms.htm)